hadiaamir0/rulebased-chatbot_app/README.md

 | `bye` / `exit` / `quit` | Ends the conversation                                                     |
 | *(anything else)*       | Fallback message prompting the user to type `help`                        |

-## How It Works

-1. **Input** — Raw user text is captured from the terminal or the Streamlit chat box.
-2. **Sanitization** — Input is lowercased and stripped of extra whitespace so `"Hello"`, `" hello "`, and `"HELLO"` all match the same rule.
-3. **Lookup** — The cleaned input is checked against a dictionary of known intents using `.get()`, which handles both the match and the fallback in a single step.
-4. **Output** — The matched response is printed to the console or rendered as a chat bubble.
-.

 ## Possible Extensions